i11v/effect-jmap/README.md

 - Implements RFC 8621 JMAP for Mail with session discovery and batch optimization
 - Built on Effect-TS for type-safe error handling and composable operations
-- Fully API-agnostic - no hardcoded endpoints or environment variables
-- All configuration passed as parameters

 ## Installation